 The Fellowship of Christian Athletes is a student led club that is directly involved with the youth of our schools.
 Florida is the second largest state in the country for FCA.
 FCA focuses on four major areas: campus, community, coaches and camps.
 Students lead their campus huddles, learning leadership skills and beginning to implement accountability into their lives.
 Huddles are held bimonthly with guest speakers from the community and field of athletics.
 The teachers and community have an opportunity to invest in the youth and leaders of tomorrow by supporting FCA today.
-Officers meet the first week of the month and the Huddle meets the last week of the month usually on Fridays with Ms. Thomas and Mr. Hall in the gym/Black Box Theater.

 Future Educators of America